 The goal of treatment is to manage any problems caused by the change in hormones.
 You and your doctor can talk about the best treatment plan for you.
 Options include:

 Women who are planning a procedure or treatment with a risk of POF may consider fertility preservation and family planning options before undergoing treatment.
-One option is to preserve healthy eggs to be used during in vitro at a later date.
+One option is to preserve healthy eggs to be used during IVF at a later date.